|Major Groups > Gilled Mushrooms > Dark-Spored > Agrocybe > Agrocybe dura|

 The cap is medium-sized and more or less white, and the stem features a flimsy ring.
 These features will help to separate it from Agrocybe pediades, which also appears in grass but has a smaller, pale yellow-brown cap and lacks a ring.
 Under the microscope, Agrocybe dura features fairly large spores.

 Ecology: Saprobic; growing alone, scattered, or gregariously in grass (lawns, meadows, fields); sometimes appearing in fairy rings; appearing from spring through fall, but most likely to be seen in May, at least in temperate climates; widely distributed in North America and in Europe.
 The illustrated and described collections are from Illinois.

-Cap: 2.5–6 cm; convex at first, becoming broadly convex or nearly flat; tacky when fresh, but soon dry; bald; often becoming cracked in old age; usually whitish overall, or with a dull yellowish center—but sometimes creamy to dull yellowish overall; the margin often adorned with whitish to yellowish partial veil fibrils and remnants.
+Cap: 2.5–8 cm; convex at first, becoming broadly convex or nearly flat; tacky when fresh, but soon dry; bald; often becoming cracked or fissured in old age; usually whitish overall, or with a dull yellowish center—but sometimes creamy to dull yellowish overall; the margin often adorned with whitish to yellowish partial veil fibrils and remnants.

 Flesh: White; unchanging when sliced.

 Spore Print: Brown.